MFlowCode/MFC/docs/documentation/case.md

 - `%%element_polygon_ratio` specifies the ratio of the polygon side length to the aperture diameter of each transducer element in a circular 3D transducer array.
 The polygon side length is calculated by using the total aperture (`%%aperture`) as the circumcircle diameter and `%%num_elements` as the number of sides of the polygon.
 The ratio is used to specify the aperture size of each transducer element in the array as a ratio of the total aperture.

 - `%%rotate_angle` specifies the rotation angle of the 3D circular transducer array along the x-axis (principal axis).
 It is optional and defaults to 0.

+- `%%bb_num_freq` specifies the number discretized frequencies in the broadband acoustic wave.
+If `%%bb_num_freq` is 1, the acoustic wave will be a discrete tone (i.e. single frequency sine wave).

+- `%%bb_bandwidth` specifies the bandwidth of the discretized frequencies.

+- `%%bb_lowest_freq` specifies the lower frequency bound of the broadband acoustic wave.
+The upper frequency bound will be calculated as `%%bb_lowest_freq + %%bb_num_freq * %%bb_bandwidth`.
+The wave is no longer broadband below the lower bound and above the upper bound.

 ### 9. Ensemble-Averaged Bubble Model